GoblinArchives/LiminalHorror/Facilitator Tools.md

 ## Outside Resources
 - [The Trajectory of Fear - or How to Use Horror Tropes Effectively in your game](https://img.fireden.net/tg/image/1453/84/1453840962349.pdf) (pdf) by Ash Law.
 This is a document that looks at how to use four types of fear (unease, dread, terror, horror) in your games.
-- [Notes on Writing Horror Scenarios the Sandy Petersen Way](https://thealexandrian.net/wordpress/40658/roleplaying-games/notes-on-writing-horror-scenarios-the-sandy-petersen-way) This blog post breaks down a presentation by Sandy Peterson (the original designer of Call of Cthulhu).
-It has some great ideas to consider when writing your own scenarios for Liminal Horror.